Skip to main content

 Connect multiple Digital Twins so one can query another’s knowledge base without duplicating data.

-Follow these steps to expose your Digital Twin as an MCP server and connect a client.
+Follow these steps to expose your Digital Twin as an MCP server and connect an external client (Claude Desktop, Cursor, your own application).

 Step 1 — Enable MCP on Your Digital Twin